-Both state and federal laws mandate that nursing home facilities report serious cases of abuse to local police, yet a recent National Public Radio report citing an investigation conducted by the Office of Inspector General reveals that more than one-quarter of serious cases of nursing home abuse were not reported to authorities.
+Both state and federal laws mandate that nursing home facilities report serious cases of abuse to local police, yet a recent National Public Radio report citing an investigation conducted by the Office of Inspector General reveals that more than one-quarter of serious cases of nursing home abuse was not reported to authorities.
 Shockingly, some of these unreported cases of abuse involved injuries that were so severe that their victims ultimately required emergency room care.

 Federal Law Mandates

 Some of the cases are particularly infuriating.
 One elderly woman was sexually abused after being brutally beaten.
 Federal law mandates that an event of this magnitude be reported to police “within two hours” or risk a $300,000 fine.
 The nursing home purposely failed to comply with this rule, however.
 “Instead”, says Curtis Roy, Assistant Regional Inspector General of the Department of Health and Human Services, “…they cleaned off the victim, [and] in doing so, they destroyed all of the evidence that law enforcement could have used as part of an investigation into this crime.”
 Remarkably, the nursing home didn’t alert the victim’s family until the following day.
 Equally shocking, it was the victim’s family that first alerted the police, not the facility.
 Once local police became involved, the nursing home actively tried to dissuade any ongoing investigation into the attack.